junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest25/SPN-Cursed-lips-whole-novel.md

 >
 > Castiel leaned in even closer, his lips ghosting inches away from Dean.
 His tone was murderous, deadly, but Dean's mind already fell blank.
 He tried to avert his eyes but failed utterly.
 His eyes broke free of his mind's control, only focusing on the parts that were the sole thing that he could still see.
 >
-> Warm breath came out from between those lips and huffed onto his skin as Castiel stretched out his sentence slowly, terrifyingly, scarily, "You should show me some respect.
+> Warm breath came out from between those lips and huffed onto his skin as Castiel stretched out his sentence slowly, awe-strikingly, celestially, "You should show me some respect.
 I dragged you out of Hell.
 I can throw you back in."
 >
 > The angel didn't blink the slightest; his stare could quite literally burn a hole on Dean's face.
 He waited for the words to sink in.
 >